zaqifathis/BIMserver-doc/Scalability.md

 About 99% percent of CPU is used by the plugin used to convert geometry from IFC's definition to triangles.
 Focus should be on scaling that out.

 ## Memory
 Memory usage has been greatly reduced in 1.5.
-Very big models (terrabytes) can be uploaded to a 64GB server, which you can buy for the price of a laptop.
+Very big models (gigabytes) can be uploaded to a 64GB server, which you can buy for the price of a laptop.

 ## Disk
 SSD disks are recommended, I'd like to see the first person using up all diskspace of a $200 SSD by using BIMserver.